milvus-io/milvus-docs/site/en/userGuide/insert-update-delete.md

    <div class='alert note'>

-   When using filter expressions to delete entities, ensure the collection has been loadeded.
+   When using filter expressions to delete entities, ensure the collection has been loaded.
 Otherwise, Milvus will return an error.

    </div>